Social Engagement During Perilous Times:

 — Rick Hanson

-We believe that providing youth with the opportunity to engage in society through employment, internships, volunteer work and meaningful learning in a supportive community environment fosters a hopeful vision of the future.
+North Star for Youth is an online program that connects youth to opportunities for summer employment, internships and other learning opportunities.
+The goal is to facilitate positive social engagement with a particular emphasis on opportunities in the green sector.
+We believe providing youth with the opportunity to engage in society through employment, internships, volunteer work and meaningful learning in a supportive community environment fosters a hopeful vision of the future.

 Mental wellbeing can be significantly enhanced by a sense of purpose and connection with others and this past year has been particularly challenging for youth who are about to launch into the adult world.
 Figuring out how they fit into society has been growing more difficult for youth for several years now, but the pandemic period has been particularly difficult.